 Section 9 of this bill allows the Commission to delegate authority to the Chair or the Executive Director, or both, to make decisions regarding any litigation in which the Commission or its members or staff are parties in an official capacity.
-Sections 9 and 64 of this bill also provide that during any period in which proceedings concerning a request for an advisory opinion or an ethics complaint are confidential under the Ethics Law, the Open Meeting Law does not apply to any meetings, hearings, deliberations or actions of the Commission involving: (1) any decisions in litigation concerning any judicial action or proceeding related to the request for an advisory opinion or the ethics complaint; and (2) any delegation of authority to make such decisions in the litigation to the Chair or the Executive Director, or both.
-Section 27 of this bill specifies the powers and duties of the Commission Counsel regarding any litigation in which the Commission or its members or staff are parties in an official capacity.
-Section 27 also authorizes the Commission Counsel to file an appeal or seek other appellate relief in the litigation with the consent or ratification of: (1) the Commission; or (2) the Chair or the Executive Director, or both, when the Commission has delegated authority under section 9 to provide such consent or ratification.
+Sections 9 and 27 of this bill also provide that during any period in which proceedings concerning a request for an advisory opinion or an ethics complaint are confidential under the Ethics Law, the Open Meeting Law does not apply to any meetings, hearings, deliberations or actions of the Commission involving: (1) any decisions in litigation concerning any judicial action or proceeding related to the request for an advisory opinion or the ethics complaint; and (2) any delegation of authority to make such decisions in the litigation to the Chair or the Executive Director, or both.

+The Ethics Law requires the Commission on Ethics to appoint and prescribe the duties of the Commission Counsel who is the legal adviser to the Commission and who, in most cases, is directed by the Commission to act as legal counsel in any litigation in which the Commission or its members or staff are parties in an official capacity.
+(NRS 281A.250, 281A.260) Section 27 of this bill specifies the powers and duties of the Commission Counsel regarding any litigation in which the Commission or its members or staff are parties in an official capacity.
+Section 27 also authorizes the Commission Counsel to file an appeal or seek other appellate relief in the litigation with the consent or ratification of: (1) the Commission; or (2) the Chair or the Executive Director, or both, when the Commission has delegated authority under Section 9 to provide such consent or ratification.
+Section 27 clarifies that the Commission Counsel does not represent the interests of the Executive Director in a judicial action or proceeding in which the Executive Director is named as a party based on conduct of the Executive Director in his/her official conduct as a party to an adjudicatory proceeding.